4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 high priority feature.

 First, note the DNS A Record of the Load Balancer created.
 This record will be needed for registering a CNAME.

-DBMI IT has a small form you can fill out to request a CNAME record for the desired domain.
+If you're an internal user, DBMI IT has a small form you can fill out to request a CNAME record for the desired domain.
 You want this new domain to point to the A record of the load balancer.
 Once acquired, you should then be able to send HTTP traffic to the new CNAME.
 At this point,